 - ODOT has been stressing the pre-wetting of sand to reduce bounce and scatter. - They use liquid Magnesium Chloride, not salt (NaCl), although they are doing a pilot with salt. - ODOT's salt pilot is to evaluate salt as a supplemental tool in areas where there might be extended pack. - They are using poly tanks to store deicer.
-With yearly tank inspections, they expect 10+years out of the tanks. - They have implemented a number of Best Management Practices: - ODOT has established an LOS for sanding and use of deicing products. - o They adhere to the PNS QPL. - o ODOT has a QA/QC program to test deicers. - They are maintaining better application records. - o ODOT conducts routine inspections of application equipment and tanks. - They keep all chemical storage away from water. - They have an annual training program. - ODOT ensures that all new and experimental chemicals are carefully coordinated between the regions and the central office. - They are just beginning an AVL pilot.
+With yearly tank inspections, they expect 10+years out of the tanks. - They have implemented a number of Best Management Practices: - ODOT has established an LOS for sanding and use of deicing products. - They adhere to the PNS QPL. - ODOT has a QA/QC program to test deicers. - They are maintaining better application records. - ODOT conducts routine inspections of application equipment and tanks. - They keep all chemical storage away from water. - They have an annual training program. - ODOT ensures that all new and experimental chemicals are carefully coordinated between the regions and the central office. - They are just beginning an AVL pilot.

 Funded?
-Title Est. Cost Est. Duration Project Summary Proposed by No Diesel Particulate (DPF) Filter Reliability Enhancement in High Elevations and Cold Weather Conditions Caltrans is having trouble with air quality, so they are using Diesel Particulate Filters (DPFs) to diminish the problem.
-However, DPFs te to quickly plug and fail in cold weather and high elevations, especially with trucks that are idling for extended periods of time.
-Goal The goal is to determine if the use of standalone engine heaters and heaters (alone or together) will significantly reduce the occurrence of DPF failures.
+Title Est. Cost Est. Duration Project Summary Proposed by No Diesel Particulate (DPF) Filter Reliability Enhancement in High Elevations and Cold Weather Conditions TBD 18 months Background Caltrans is having trouble with air quality, so they are using Diesel Particulate Filters (DPFs) to diminish the problem.
+However, DPFs tend to quickly plug and fail in cold weather and high elevations, especially with trucks that are idling for extended periods of time.
+David Frame, California DOT Goal The goal is to determine if the use of standalone engine heaters and cab heaters (alone or together) will significantly reduce the occurrence of DPF failures.
 The project would also assess whether these solutions were cost-effective.
-Questions and Discussion Have the Western States Highway Equipment Managers Association AASHTO looked at this?
-It seems like the kind of issue they would be the best position to address.
+Questions and Discussion Have the Western States Highway Equipment Managers Association or AASHTO looked at this?
+It seems like the kind of issue they would be in the best position to address.
 Are these the 2010 and newer International brand?
-Other agencies a having similar problems and it seems like International should develo Caltrans is having trouble with air quality, so they are using Diesel Particulate Filters (DPFs) to diminish the problem.
-However, DPFs tend to quickly plug and fail in cold weather and high elevations, especially David Frame, California DOT The goal is to determine if the use of standalone engine heaters and cab heaters (alone or together) will significantly reduce the occurrence of DPF failures.
-The project would also assess whether these solutions Have the Western States Highway Equipment Managers Association or AASHTO looked at this?
-It seems like the kind of issue they would be in Are these the 2010 and newer International brand?
 Other agencies are having similar problems and it seems like International should develop an after-market fix.
 Virignia is using a fuel additive to address the problem.
 Allen Williams will also talk to Erle Potter at the AASHTO Fleet Group.
 CTC will also contact John Scharffbillig to get his input.

 Funded?
 Title Est. Cost Est. Duration Project Summary Proposed by Yes Use Of Equipment Lighting During Snowplow Operations \$40,000 12 months Background The California Department of Transportation is installing LED warning lights on its fleet of new vehicles including snowplow trucks.
 Equipment operators in the snow areas are reporting warning lights being too bright, especially for plow truck drivers following behind during train-type snow removal operations.
 Additionally, snowplow operators are experiencing bounce back off the plow from headlights on their own vehicles.
 Goal This project would develop a summary of best practices in use today by state DOTs for the use of headlights, work lights, and LED warning light technology in snowplow operations.
 Questions and Discussion VTTI just completed a lighting study and VDOT has changed their lights in response to the findings.
 The National Fire Institute also just completed a conspicuity study.
-Many states report trying to find more ways to make trucks more visible, David Frame, California DOT while also looking for the best visibility for the driver.
+Many states report trying to find more ways to make trucks more visible, while also looking for the best visibility for the driver.
 The study should focus on best practices nationally and not try to address laws of each state regarding the use of different colored lights.
+David Frame, California DOT